nostr-wine/filter-relay/README.md

 ## How does it work?

-filter.nostr.wine sits in front of our private aggregator relay that constanly pulls new content from many of the largest public relays.
+filter.nostr.wine sits in front of our private aggregator relay that continuously pulls new content from many of the largest public relays.
 When you connect to our relay, we gather all of your follows as well as any account they follow and filter your global event requests to include only content from your web of contacts.
 When your client requests a note, a profile, available direct messages, or a channel, we pull all of the available related content from our aggregator (unfiltered).
 This allows you to load profiles and notes of users who do not share relays with you, receive DMs from those same users, as well as read all replies on a given note.

 If you choose to include the ?broadcast=true parameter at the end the relay URL after your npub, you will also be broadcasting to several large public relays when you send any events while connected to filter.nostr.wine.
 The list of public relays updates frequently based on connectivity.
 We plan to eventually publish live status updates on a website so you can see what is currently online and writing.
 For now, I will include and update the relays we read from and broadcast to below.